-Obviously, total secrecy and anonymity are different.
-It is possible for i to have complete secrecy while still not having very strong guarantees of anonymity, for example, and it is possible to have anonymity without preserving secrecy.
-However, thinking carefully about the relationship between secrecy and anonymity suggests new and interesting ways of thinking about anonymity.
+It turns out that there are some subtle but important differences between secrecy and some standard notions of anonymity.
+It is possible for i to preserve complete secrecy while still not having much anonymity, for example, and it is possible to have anonymity without preserving secrecy.
+Considering the relationship between secrecy and anonymity suggests new and interesting ways of thinking about anonymity.
 More generally, formalizing anonymity and information hiding in terms of knowledge is useful for capturing the intuitions that practitioners have.

 We are not the first to use knowledge and belief to formalize notions of information hiding.
-Glasgow, MacEwen, and Panangaden [1992] describe a logic for reasoning about security that includes both epistemic operators (for reasoning about knowledge) and deontic operators (for reasoning about permission and obligation).
+Glasgow, MacEwen, and Panangaden [6] describe a logic for reasoning about security that includes both epistemic operators (for reasoning about knowledge) and deontic operators (for reasoning about permission and obligation).
 They characterize some security policies in terms of the facts that an agent is permitted to know.
 Intuitively, everything that an agent is not permitted to know must remain hidden.
 Our approach is similar, except that we specify the formulas that an agent is not allowed to know, rather than the formulas she is permitted to know.
 One advantage of accentuating the negative is that we do not need to use deontic operators in our logic.

 Epistemic logics have also been used to define information-hiding properties, including noninterference and anonymity.
-Gray and Syverson [1998] use an epistemic logic to define probabilistic noninterference, and Syverson and Stubblebine [1999] use one to formalize definitions of anonymity.
+Gray and Syverson [8] use an epistemic logic to define probabilistic noninterference, and Syverson and Stubblebine [19] use one to formalize definitions of anonymity.
 The thrust of our paper is quite different from these.
-Gray and Syverson focus on one particular definition of information hiding in a probabilistic setting, while Syverson and Stubblebine focus on describing an axiom system that is useful for reasoning about real-world systems, and on how to reason about and compose parts of the system into adversaries and honest agents.
+Gray and Syverson focus on one particular definition of information hiding in a probabilistic setting, while Syverson and Stubblebine focus on axioms for anonymity.
 Our focus, on the other hand, is on giving a semantic characterization of anonymity in a framework that lends itself well to modeling systems.

-Shmatikov and Hughes [2004] position their approach to anonymity (which is discussed in more detail in Section 5.3) as an attempt to provide an interface between logic-based approaches, which they claim are good for specifying the desired properties (like anonymity), and formalisms like CSP, which they claim are good for specifying systems.
+Shmatikov and Hughes [13] position their approach to anonymity (which is discussed in more detail in Section 5.3) as an attempt to provide an interface between logic-based approaches, which they claim are good for specifying the desired properties (like anonymity), and formalisms like CSP, which they claim are good for specifying systems.
 We agree with their claim that logic-based approaches are good for specifying properties of systems, but also claim that, with an appropriate semantics for the logic, there is no need to provide such an interface.
 While there are many ways of specifying systems, many end up identifying a system with a set of runs or traces, and can thus be embedded in the runs and systems framework that we use.
 Definitions of anonymity using epistemic logic are possibilistic.
 Certainly, if j believes that any of 1000 users (including i) could have performed the action that i in fact performed, then i has some degree of anonymity with respect to j.
-However, if j believes that the probability that i performed the action is .99, the possibilistic assurance of anonymity provides little comfort.
-Most previous formalizations of anonymity have not dealt with probability; they typically conclude with an acknowledgment that it is important to do so, and suggest that their formalism can indeed handle probability.
-One significant advantage of our formalism is that it is completely straightforward to add probability in a natural way, using known techniques [Halpern and Tuttle 1993].
-As we show in Section 4, this lets us formalize the (somewhat less formal) definitions of probabilistic anonymity given by Reiter and Rubin [1998].
+However, if j believes that the probability that i performed the action is in fact .99, the possibilistic assurance of anonymity provides little comfort.
+To the best of our knowledge, all previous formalizations of anonymity have been possibilistic.
+The papers presenting these formalizations typically conclude with the acknowledgment that it is important to capture probability, and suggest that it can be handled in the formalism.
+One significant advantage of our formalism is that it is completely straightforward to add probability in a natural way, using known techniques [11].